kisarur/minimap2-fpga/README.md

 ### <a name="help"></a>Getting help

 Manpage [minimap2.1][manpage] provides detailed description of minimap2 command line options and optional tags.
+The [FAQ](FAQ.md) page answers several frequently asked questions.
 If you encounter bugs or have further questions or requests, you can raise an issue at the [issue page][issue].
 There is not a specific mailing list for the time being.

 ### <a name="cite"></a>Citing minimap2

 If you use minimap2 in your work, please cite:

 > Li, H. (2018).
 Minimap2: pairwise alignment for nucleotide sequences.
-> Bioinformatics. [doi:10.1093/bioinformatics/bty191][doi]
+> *Bioinformatics*, **34**:3094-3100. [doi:10.1093/bioinformatics/bty191][doi]

 ## <a name="dguide"></a>Developers' Guide